Emmanuel-Melon/planet-of-the-bugs/README.md

 Our app offers a bounty hunting program to help companies crack bugs, so you can earn money while helping others.

 ## 🧑‍💻 How to Contribute
 We welcome contributions from developers of all skill levels!
 If you're interested in contributing to Planet of the Bugs, please clone our repository and submit a pull request with your changes.
 We're always looking for ways to improve our app, so your contributions are greatly appreciated.

 If you're not sure where to start, check out our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved.
+It will provide with a step-by-step guide on how to:

+- git Create a new feature or bugfix.
+- Make changes to the codebase.
+- Submit a pull request.

 We also have a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect all contributors to follow, so please take a few minutes to review it before getting started.

 Thank you for your interest in Planet of the Bugs!
 We look forward to working with you.